synfig/synfig-docs-dev/docs/projects/lottie/layers/star_layer.rst

 .. note::
     "it" is used for shapes within groups.
-When only a single shape is there, "shapes" will be used
+When only a single shape is there, "shapes" will be used "ty" = "fl" describes that the type of shape used is 'fill'.

 Important points regarding conversion
 -------------------------------------